ethosdev/ethosdev.github.io/beacon-chain.md

 ### Staking validators: semantics

 Validators are _virtual_ and are activated by stakers.
 In PoW, users buy hardware to become miners.
-In Ethereum 2.0, users stake ETH to activate and control validators.
+In Ethereum, users stake ETH to activate and control validators.

 It is clearer to associate stakers with a stake, and validators with a **balance**.
 Each validator has a maximum balance of 32 ETH, but stakers can stake all their ETH.
 For every 32 ETH staked, one validator is activated.

 Validators are executed by _**validator clients**_ that make use of a beacon (chain) node.
 A **beacon node** has the functionality of following and reading the Beacon Chain.
 A validator client can implement beacon node functionality or make calls into beacon nodes.
-One validator client can execute one or more validators.
+One validator client can execute many validators.

 ## **Committees**